 - Writing files in the temp folder or its subfolders (

 - Reading files in the resources folder or its subfolders .(

 Most applications should be able to function fully with these restrictions.
 However if you feel your application needs extra capabilities please log a support ticket, so that we can address your specific needs.

 If your application needs to access certain PropertyPermissions from Java actions, you can use the Mendix Support Portal to send us a list of required properties.
 We will then make a security exception.

 4 Emulating Cloud Security

-The ability to emulate cloud security was removed from Mendix versions 7.21 and above: see Release Notes for Desktop Modeler Version 7.21.
+The ability to emulate cloud security was removed from Mendix versions 7.21 and above: see Release Notes for Studio Pro Version 7.21.

 Before deploying to the cloud, it is strongly recommended that you first test your Java actions locally by emulating cloud security.
 This will make sure you encounter no surprises with regard to cloud security when the application is actually deployed to the Cloud.
 This will potentially save a lot of time, as it is much harder to debug this kind of issue in the Cloud than locally.

 Cloud security can be emulated locally using the following steps:

 Open the project settings window by double-clicking Settings in the Project Explorer.